rwblickhan/astro-rwblickhan.org/src/content/newsletters/with-all-that-consumerism-out-of-the-way.md

 I used to overstuff all of my pockets, sometimes wearing a windbreaker in unseasonable weather just for access to more pockets.
 Phone, wallet, keys, sunglasses, earphones... and then where does a water bottle go?
 If I want to bring a book or my Kobo, where do _those_ go?

 I occasionally used tote bags for this purpose, but tote bags are a pain for daily use.
-I recently realized they’re supposed to be held in the held, arms fully extended, instead of slinging them on your shoulder, where they tend to fall off.
+I recently realized they’re supposed to be held in the hand, arms fully extended, instead of slinging them on your shoulder, where they tend to fall off.

 Then I realized there’s an obvious solution: those Uniqlo shoulder bags that everyone seems to have.
 But in practice, I didn’t like the design, so instead I went with a [tomtoc Aviator-T33](https://www.tomtoc.com/products/aviator-t33-chest-bag-m), specifically the 2.5L version (which is apparently only sold on tomtoc’s website, not Amazon).